dabsterlabscy/wp-content-liberator/README.md

 ## Who wrote this?

-This skill emerged from a real project — rescuing a WPConvert-generated theme for Dabster Labs (AI automation agency in Cyprus & Greece).
+This skill emerged from a real project — rescuing a Converted-generated theme for Dabster Labs (AI automation agency in Cyprus & Greece).
 Every pattern documented here was learned by hitting the bug in production, diagnosing it, and finding a fix that actually worked across page templates, browsers, and environments.

 ## Contributing